Director for Defence, Energy and Utilities

 I didn’t know what career I’d have when I left school.
-Instead of going straight into further education I worked for a structural steelwork company in Bolton.
-I had a variety of roles which gave me a good grounding before my mentor encouraged me to take a part-time degree to become a quantity surveyor in construction.
+Instead of going straight into further education, I worked for a structural steelwork company in Bolton.
+I had a variety of roles, which gave me a good grounding, before my mentor encouraged me to do a part-time degree to become a quantity surveyor in construction.

 - How has your career progressed since joining Mace?

-I joined Mace in 2008 to build up its market share in the utilities sector, which I turned around in eight months - it included securing a long-term contract with Affinity Water.
-I was then asked to do the same for Mace’s activity in the energy sector, most recently in new-build and decommissioning nuclear facilities.
+I joined Mace in 2008 to build our market share in the utilities sector.
+Working closely with my team we turned the business around in eight months – in part through securing a long-term contract with Affinity Water.
+I was then asked to do the same for the energy sector, with a more recent focus on nuclear new-build and decommissioning.